Nfreewind/opencvTool/takePicture/README.md

-# take picture
+# Take Picture
-this program is used to take a picture and save the image
+This program is used to take a picture and save the image